A Complete Guide to Visiting Puno, Peru with Kids

 For the second part of your tour, you will sail out of the reed-filled inner part of the lake, and out to the wider lake to the island of Taquile.
 This journey takes about 1 ½ – 2 hours, depending on your boat.

 As you approach Taquile, you will see the snow-capped, craggy peaks of mountains in Bolivia ahead of you, rising out of the lake.

 Different tour groups will land at different ports on the island of Taquile.
 On the tour we recommend, you will land at the port of Huayllano, and have a short, but steep, uphill hike to the small market that has been created for tourists.

 The Market and Dance

 At this market you will learn about the island- with a population of around 2,000 Quechua people, it has a mix of traditional and more modern homes.
-In the middle of the market, villagers dressed in traditional garb will do a dance as they play the drums and flute.
+In the middle of the market, villagers dressed in traditional garb will dance as they play the drums and flute.

 Visitors are welcome to join in the simple dance, and then will be invited to take pictures with the villagers afterward.
 Please make sure to leave a tip in one of the jars, as these villagers are clearly putting on a show to try to earn some money from the tourists.

 The traditional clothes are beautiful- keep an eye out for the strip of long, thin braids many of the men tie on before placing their large feathered hats on their heads.

 From here, your group will take a 40-minute walk across the island to your lunch location.
 This walk cuts across to the other side of the island, so you’ll get wonderful views of the lake as well as of local flowers and gardens.
 This walk is mostly flat, with a few slight uphills, and a large downhill right before the restaurant.

 The food was quite good, everyone had fried bread and quinoa soup then had a choice of local trout or a vegetarian omelet.